Methods of Contact

 I recognize the ease and convenience of making contact using computer technology.
 Sometimes it just feels more comfortable to make the initial inquiry via email.
 If your preference is to email me with initial inquiries, please feel free to do so.
 Just understand that regular email is not a confidential means of communication and I cannot guarantee your confidentiality if you contact me this way.
-The use of encrypted email is available to you by clicking the button below.

 My email address is [email protected], or simply use the Appointment Request feature on my website.
 I will read your email and will respond to you by email or by telephone.
 Thank you and I look forward to speaking with you at more length about the therapy services I offer.

 Due to the nature of my work, I am often not immediately available to speak to you on the telephone.
 While I am in session with patients I will not answer the phone.
 My telephone is answered by voice mail that I monitor frequently.
 Voice mail is password protected and retrieved electronically and not by answering machine.
 I will make every effort to return your call as soon as possible.
 If you are difficult to reach, please inform me of some times when you will be available.